-The Company's exposure to market risk for changes in interest rates primarily relates to its investment portfolio of liquid assets.
-As of December 31, 2011, the Company's investment portfolio consisted principally of approximately \$44.5 million in tax-exempt money market funds, \$11.4 million in tax-exempt municipal bonds, and approximately \$26.6 million in corporate bonds.
-Based on the Company's overall interest exposure at December 31, 2011, a 100 basis point increase in market interest rates would not have a material effect on the fair value of the Company's investment portfolio of liquid assets or its results of operations because of the predominantly short maturities of the securities within the investment portfolio.
+The Company's exposure to market risk for changes in interest rates primarily relates to its investment portfolio of liquid assets and its outstanding borrowings on its line of credit and long-term debt.
+As of December 31, 2012, the Company's investment portfolio consisted principally of approximately \$44.2 million in tax-exempt money market funds, \$5.6 million in tax-exempt municipal bonds, and approximately \$26.4 million in corporate bonds.
+The Company's outstanding borrowings on its line of credit and long-term debt totaled approximately \$10.0 million at December 31, 2012.
+Based on the Company's overall interest exposure at December 31, 2012, a 100 basis point increase in market interest rates would not have a material effect on the fair value of the Company's investment portfolio of liquid assets, its outstanding borrowings or its results of operations because of the predominantly short maturities of the securities within the investment portfolio and the relative size of the outstanding borrowings.